-This Textile news page includes news headlines, articles, and citations about textiles from diverse, English-language news sources around the world.
+This Textile news page includes news headlines, summaries, and article citations about textiles from diverse, English-language news sources around the world.

 News articles are ordered by publication date, with the newest article listed first and the oldest article listed last.

 - Leicester mayor 'was warned that clothing factories had no social distancing but failed to act'